 \section{Modular IRs of dS algebra and spectrum of dS Hamiltonian}

-Consider modular analogs of IRs constructed in Sect. \ref{S6}.
+Consider modular analogs of IRs constructed in Sec. \ref{S6}.
 We noted that the basis elements of this IR are $e_{nkl}$ where at a fixed value of $n$, $k=0,1,...n$ and $l=0,1,...2k$.
 In standard case, IR is infinite-dimensional since $n$ can be zero or any natural number.
 A modular analog of this IR can be only finite-dimensional.
 The basis of the modular IR is again $e_{nkl}$ where at a fixed value of $n$ the numbers $k$ and $l$ are in the same range as above.
-The operators of such IR can be described by the same expressions as in Eqs. (\ref{20A}-\ref{22B}) but now those expressions should be understood as relations in a space over $F_{p^2}$.
-However, the quantity $n$ can now be only in the range $0,1,...N$ where $N$ can be found from the condition that the algebra of operators described by Eqs. (\ref{20A}) and (\ref{20B}) should be closed.
-It follows from these expressions, that this is the case if $w+(2N+3)^2=0$ in $F_p$ and $N+k+2<p$.
+The operators of such IR can be described by the same expressions as in Eqs. (\ref{20A}-\ref{22B}).
+Since they contain $i$ and nontrivial division, in FQT one can consider those expressions only in a space over $F_{p^2}$ with $p=3\,\, (mod\,\, 4)$.
+The quantity $n$ can now be only in the range $0,1,...N$ where $N$ can be found from the condition that the algebra of operators described by Eqs. (\ref{20A}) and (\ref{20B}) should be closed.
+This is the case if $w+(2N+3)^2=0$ in $F_p$ and $N+k+2<p$.
 Therefore we have to show that such $N$ does exist.